lperez31/metwork_getting_started/4_monitoring.md

 * user: admin
 * password: admin

 For your first login, it will ask you to change your password.
-Just clic on 'skip' for now.
+Just click on 'skip' for now.

 This monitoring website will give you access to several dashboards.
 You can already clic on 'System Dashboard', which will give you something like this: